Broom hare: Taxonomy

+The broom hare was described by Fernando Palacios in 1976 as a new species split from the Granada hare (Lepus granatensis) based on genetic evidence.
+It was given the species name castroviejoi as a tribute to Spanish biologist Javier Castroviejo, then director of the Estación Biológica de Doñana.

+Taxonomically, the species is close to the Corsican hare; the two are thought to have had a common ancestor in the Late Pleistocene.
+The broom hare is placed in the subgenus Eulagos.

 Description

 The broom hare body length ranges from 45–65 cm.
 Its tail grows to lengths of 5–10 cm.
 Its front legs grow from 10–20 cm and the back legs can grow from 20–30 cm.
 The ears can grow to be as long as 18–20 cm.
 The fur of the broom hare is a mixture of brown and black, with very little white on the upper part of the body.
 The underside of the body is all white.
 The top of the tail is black, while the underside of the tail matches the body in being white.
 The ears are brownish-gray and are usually black-tipped.